CUTLER-H2020/Platform-v1/Deployment/Ansible/README.md

 - Generate SSH keys on ansible server and copy to each deployment machine
 - Make sure all machines are accessible via SSH by the Ansible server
 - Test 'ansible all -m ping' command to ensure all hosts are reachable by Ansible server
+- Download this repo, take this directory (containing this README) in your working directory
+- Download hadoop-3.2.0.tar.gz to the this directory

 ## Configuration
 The following files must be edited to reflect your environment: